Business success is increasingly being measured against keeping up with technological advances and customer behaviour.

 As such, enlisting the help of a digital agency may be extremely valuable.
 Digital transformation requires an experimental and technology-led mindset possessed by digital agencies.

 Digital agencies can assist with:

 - Clarity of vision

-Digital agencies can help businesses formulate a clean plan for its future and ensure they are on the right track towards delivering on that vision.
+Digital agencies can help businesses formulate a clear plan for its future and ensure they are on the right track towards delivering on that vision.
 They traditionally specialise in being close to consumers, understanding new technologies, working with their clients to see what's coming and help them evolve to meet it.

 - New perspective

 Michael Krigsman (Founder of CXOTalk) says that digital transformation success comes down to "being willing to experiment and look at things through a new lens."
-Digital agencies can offer an original perspective and help incorporate that type of creative thinking into their organizational philosophy.
+Digital agencies can offer an original perspective and help incorporate that type of creative thinking into their organisational philosophy.